SharePoint/PnP-Guidance/articles/SharePoint-Add-In-Recipe-themes.md

 Create custom master pages and page layouts for a SharePoint site
 -----------------------------------------------------------------
 In scenarios where a custom master page is the only way to implement your custom branding requirements you can create a custom master page and page layouts.
-You should use the approach to brand publishing sites.
 Keep in mind the points made at the beginning of this article with regard to the long-term maintenance costs associated with this approach.

 - Using custom master pages for SharePoint sites provides the ultimate level of customization (unlimited).
 - Using custom master pages for SharePoint sites requires the largest amount of time to implement and maintain in the short and long term.
 - Any changes to out-of-the-box master pages that come with service updates will not be reflected in custom master pages.
 - You can apply custom master pages at a per-site level.
-- When using a custom master page it is. recommended to start with one of the out of the box master pages and modify it to meet your needs.
+- When using a custom master page it is recommended to start with one of the out of the box master pages and modify it to meet your needs.
-	+ Try to minimize he amount of customization you make with custom master pages, this will make it easier to update them when O365 service changes to out of the box master pages must be replicated to custom master pages.
+	+ Try to minimize the amount of customization you make with custom master pages, this will make it easier to update them when O365 service changes to out of the box master pages must be replicated to custom master pages.
 - There are many required content placeholders in SharePoint master pages that must not be removed or they will cause the pages to error.
 You will know when you have removed a required content placeholder because the minute you deploy it and assign the master page to your site errors will appear.

-**When are custome master pages and page layouts for a SharePoint site a good fit?**
+**When are custom master pages and page layouts for a SharePoint site a good fit?**
 This option works well when your branding needs are very specific or you are using publishing sites.

 **Recommended deployment approaches**